 Opting for the Hummus Bowls, as we had to try the dish Hummus Bros is most well-known for, we tried the Chicken & Guacamole, the most popular on the menu, and the Beef & Aubergine.

-The combination of flavours in the Chicken & Guac worked really well, and even the guac and hummus tasted delicious together.
+The combination of flavours in the Chicken & Guac worked really well.
+Even the guac and hummus tasted delicious together.

-The Beef & Aubergine, my choice, was rich and flavoursome, and added an extra depth and almost smoky touch to my hummus bowl.
+The Beef & Aubergine, my choice, was rich and flavoursome.
+It added an extra depth and almost smoky touch to my hummus bowl.

 The pitta was soft and fluffy, and really thick.
 Nice and warm, it was perfect for scooping up the hummus and the toppings.

 And talking of hummus…the hummus base was seriously good.
-Thick and creamy, it was a great consistency, being not too oily, and had a fresh taste and distinctive flavour.
+Thick and creamy, it was a great consistency.
+It wasn’t too oily and it had a fresh taste and distinctive flavour.

-The Greek Salad, one of three salads included in the meal bundle along with a drink if you trade up on your Hummus Bowl for only £3.95, was fresh and crisp, with plenty of crumbly feta.
+The Greek Salad, was fresh and crisp, with plenty of crumbly feta.
+It’s one of three salads included in the meal bundle along with a drink if you trade up on your Hummus Bowl for only £3.95.

 On the drinks front, Hummus Bros has a selection of hot and cold soft drinks on the menu to suit most tastes.
-The Aloe Vera Juice was sweet yet refreshing, and just what I fancied alongside my Levantine feast.
+The Aloe Vera Juice was sweet yet refreshing.
+Just what I fancied alongside my Levantine feast.

 Have you been to Hummus Bros before?
 What do you order?